 Of the project’s reception Robin reported: “Overall, it’s been very, very positive.
 We’ve had tenants who’ve stopped us while we’ve been in local shops telling us how it’s cost them five pence for a wash and when they’ve done it in the middle of the day it’s not cost anything.”

-Indeed, Etienne agreed that within the first few days of having completed the first installs, himself and colleagues received reports of very little or even zero electricity being purchased from the National Grid.
+Indeed, Etienne agreed that within the first few days of having completed the first installs, he and his colleagues received reports of very little or even zero electricity being purchased from the National Grid.
 In fact, as time passed tenants saw continued savings in the evenings, thanks to the energy storage element of the systems, contributing huge overall savings to all participants, according to Etienne.

 Robin concluded: “There’s a lot of interest out there – a lot of scepticism as well – but I think once you talk to people about it and explain things through, it makes a big difference.”